apollo008/orchid-fst/README.md

-  match                                 execute accurate match query for a term text in the fst. prefix                                execute prefix query starts with a term text in the fst. range                                 execute range query in the fst. fuzzy                                 execute fuzzy query in the fst,it works by building a Levenshtein automaton within a edit distance.
+  match                                 execute accurate match query for a term text in the fst. prefix                                execute prefix query starts with a term text in the fst. range                                 execute range query in the fst. fuzzy                                 execute fuzzy query in the fst,it works by building a Levenshtein or Damerau-Levenshtein automaton within a edit distance.

 Please contact dingbinthu@163.com for related questions and other matters not covered.
 Enjoy it!